 When passing another cyclist on the road, make your presence known by calling out "On your left" as you approach.

 Rules of the Road Summary

-- Drive your bicycle on the right side of the road, with traffic.
+Drive your bicycle on the side of the road with other traffic.
 (RSA 265:16)

-- If driving two abreast unnecessarily impedes traffic flow, drive your bicycle Single File (RSA 265:144,V).
+If driving bicycles two or more abreast unnecessarily impedes the flow of traffic, drive your bicycle Single File (RSA 265:144,V).

 Use a light for night bicycle driving (RSA 266:86)

 Maintain your brakes in good condition (RSA 266:88)

 National Highway Traffic Safety Administration's Everyone is a Pedestrian website.

 Pedestrians' Rights and Duties Section 265: 41

 New Hampshire Department of Transportation Driving Toward Zero program has set a goal of zero highway fatalities.